UPPMAX/UPPMAX-documentation/docs/software/spack.md

 ## Garbage collection

-Installing and uninstalling softwares will in the end use up your disk space so it is good practice to do some garbage collection
+Installing and uninstalling software will in the end use up your disk space so it is good practice to do some garbage collection

 ``` console
 $ spack gc